Endoscopic Cranial Surgery

 What is Endoscopic Cranial Surgery used for?

-Endoscopic cranial surgery can treat a wide range of conditions, including:
+Endoscopic cranial surgery (also known as Skull Base surgery) can treat a wide range of conditions, including:

 - Pituitary tumors such as adenoma, craniopharyngioma, and Rathke cleft cyst